Yusuf Lawal

-Yusuf Lawal (born 23 March 1998), nicknamed Obagol, is a Nigerian professional footballer who plays as a winger for Arouca in the Primeira Liga.
+Yusuf Lawal (born 23 March 1998), nicknamed Obagol, is a Nigerian professional footballer who plays as a left winger for Azerbaijan Premier League club Zira.

 Club career

-Lawal is a youth product of 36 Lion FC in Lagos since 2011, and gained the nickname Obagoal because of the similarity of his play to Obafemi Martins.
+Lawal has been a youth product of 36 Lion FC in Lagos since 2011, and gained the nickname Obagoal because of the similarity of his play to Obafemi Martins.
 He signed a 3+1 year contract with Lokeren in the summer of 2017.
 Lawal made his professional debut for Lokeren in a 3-0 Belgian First Division A win over Eupen on 14 April 2018.

 On 16 July 2020, Lawal signed a 2+1 year contract with Azerbaijan Premier League side Neftçi PFK.